 We always uphold a high standard of etiquette at IWCS, but during times of heightened infectious awareness we do not shake hands.
 At least not without first using the disinfectant that is available several places on the walls of the IWCS building.
 We wash our hands before all meals, and after using the restroom.
 When employees are sick, we encourage them to stay home for as long as it takes to be completely free of symptoms, before returning to the workplace.

 We also advise employees during times of infectious risk to exert caution in public spaces, and when using public transport.

 Implement the 10-Year Sustainable Consumption and Production Framework

 Implement the 10‑Year Framework of Programs on Sustainable Consumption and Production Patterns, all countries taking action, with developed countries taking the lead, taking into account the development and capabilities of developing countries.

 IWCS has taken a stance on sustainable consumption and production.
 We have created a requirements specification document for all our suppliers informing them on our position in reference to the Goals, and our expectations from them.
 They will be required to fill an enclosed checklist chart within this requirements specification document, so that we can map their pledges.
 We will carry out yearly audits to make sure they are living up to them.
 We trust and respect our suppliers and see these actions as necessary measures.
 Helping to increase cooperation between our companies to strengthen our common future.

-We don’t only look backwards in the supply chain, but we also look forward towards our distributors and users.
+We do not only look backwards in the supply chain, but we also look forward towards our distributors and users.
 Information on the previously mentioned mapped consumption, will be sent to our distributors.
 Instilling confidence within them that we are taking our responsibilities seriously.
 Furthermore, we also expect both our distributors and our users to be inspired by this initiative to take their own precautions regarding waste disposal and energy usage.